insilichem/BioBrigit/README.md

 BioBrigit
 ===============

 BioBrigit is a computational tool designed for the prediction of metal diffusion pathways through a protein.
-It uses a novel scoring function that combines deep learning and previous domain knowledge regarding bioinorganic interactions as described in [Sánchez-Aparicio et al. (2017)](https://chemrxiv.org/engage/chemrxiv/article-details/60c74de1469df46a86f44378).
+It uses a novel scoring function that combines deep learning and previous domain knowledge regarding bioinorganic interactions.
 The deep learning part of our hybrid approach consists on a 3D Convolutional Neural Network trained to interpret the biochemical environment to distinguish between metal-binding and non-binding protein regions.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/RaulFD-creator/biobrigit/master/docs/figures/BioBrigit_dark_border.png" width="850" class="center">